EduardoChaconAlmada/Web-Scraping-Mission-to-Mars/README.md

 * Use Splinter to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.

 * Use Pymongo for CRUD applications for your database.
-For this homework, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.
+For this, you can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

 * Use Bootstrap to structure your HTML template.